Shadowkj1/RUPizzeria-APP_Project5/README.md

 ## Primary Phone
 I only used the emulator for testing this application.
 The phone that was used for testing was the **Pixel 3a XL API 34** (Android 14.0 ("UpsideDownCake")

+You will also want to clone from the "Easy Path" Branch.
+That has the latest code.